jpuritz/BIO_594_2022/Exercises/Week07/Jill/Ashey_week7.md

 So it looks like we have 2250 remaining SNPs??

-We now change the formatting of vcf file and save as a prim file (more info here xxxx).
+We now change the formatting of vcf file and save as a prim file.
 Then we can run the prim file through the vcftools software to remove the insertions/deletions

 ```
 vcfallelicprimitives -k -g TRSdp5p05.FIL.recode.vcf |sed 's:\.|\.:\.\/\.:g' > TRSdp5p05F.prim